-b) Maximum exposure time should comply with the manufacturer recommendation.
+b) First and maximum exposure times comply with the manufacturer's recommendation.
 Clients should know that UVA tanning equipment exposure times are different than those recommended for higher intensity UVB equipment.

-- 8. Owner should ensure that ultraviolet radiation warning labels, in conformity to the RED Act, designed to warn client of the usage of ultraviolet lamps and the harmful effects and danger for the health, are well posted on each type of tanning devices.
-A summary of these guidelines should be posted in plain view and easily readable at all tanning locations within the facility, and in the client reception area as well. - 9.
-Each tanning device can be easily turned off by the person who is being exposed, without the need to disconnect the electrical plug or remove the ultraviolet lamp (a requirement of RED Act regulations). - 10.
-The operator should provide each client/customer with an ultraviolet radiation safety eyewear which covers the eyes securely with instructions on how to wear it.
+c) Ultraviolet radiation warning labels, compliant with the Radiation Emitting Devices Regulations (Tanning Equipment), are well posted on each piece of tanning equipment.
+These labels are designed to warn clients about ultraviolet radiation and its harmful effects on health.
+A summary of these guidelines should be available within facilities or in the client reception area.

+d) Each tanning device can be easily turned off by the person who is being exposed, without the need to disconnect the electrical plug or remove the ultraviolet lamp (a requirement of the Radiation Emitting Devices Regulations (Tanning Equipment)).

+8. The operator should provide each client/customer with ultraviolet radiation safety eyewear that complies with the Radiation Emitting Devices Regulations (Tanning Equipment) and covers the eyes securely.
+Instructions should be given on how to wear them.

-Protective eyewear used with sunlamps or tanning beds must meet two criteria (derived from the RED Act regulations):
+Protective eyewear used with sunlamps or tanning beds must meet three criteria.
+The eyewear must have a spectral transmittance that is: